Torsion groups and the Bienvenu--Geroldinger conjecture: Preliminaries on the order of an element in a monoid

 \section{Preliminaries on the order of an element in a monoid}

-Below, we collect some fundamental properties of the order of an element in a monoid $M$, with focus on the case where $M$ is cancellative.
-These properties are closely related to specific ``structural features'' of the finitary power monoid $\mathcal{P}_{\mathrm{fin},1}(M)$ of $M$ and will play a key role in the proofs of Sect.~\ref{sect:04}.
+Below, we collect some fundamental properties of the order of an element in a monoid $H$, with focus on the case where $H$ is cancellative.
+These properties are closely related to specific ``structural features'' of the finitary power monoid $\mathcal{P}_{\mathrm{fin},1}(H)$ of $H$ and will be crucial in the proofs of Sect.~\ref{sect:04}.

-\begin{lemma} Let $M$ be a monoid.
-A torsion element $z \in M$ has order $n$ if and only if $n$ is the smallest integer $k \ge 1$ such that $\{1_M, z\}^k = \{1_M, z\}^{k-1}$. \end{lemma}
+\begin{lemma} Let $H$ be a monoid.
+A torsion element $z \in H$ has order $n$ if and only if $n$ is the smallest integer $k \ge 1$ such that $\{1_H, z\}^k = \{1_H, z\}^{k-1}$. \end{lemma}

-\begin{proof} Fix $z \in M$.
-By \cite[Theorem 1.2.2(2)]{Ho95}, $z$ has order $n$ if and only if $1_M, z, \ldots, z^{n-1}$ are pairwise distinct and there exists $m \in \llb 0, n-1 \rrb$ such that $z^n = z^m$.
+\begin{proof} Fix $z \in H$.
+By \cite[Theorem 1.2.2(2)]{Ho95}, $z$ has order $n$ if and only if $1_H, z, \ldots, z^{n-1}$ are pairwise distinct and there exists $m \in \llb 0, n-1 \rrb$ such that $z^n = z^m$.
 This implies, on the one hand, that

 and, on the other hand, that